Chill-Astro/FOSS-Root-Checker/README.md

   <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/8a7a12e1-c9ca-4fc9-94d1-ac8ddf062380" />
 </kbd>

 Alternatively Hit Build > Signed App Bundle or Apk.
-You will have to provide your OWN Certificate ( As mine is Private ).
+You will have to provide your OWN Certificate.

 This method is RECOMMENDED as this is how I build myself.